- Do you want to qualify as a teacher?

 For the final exam, students must complete 120 ECTS credits.

-After completing a program in teacher education at an Icelandic university, a teacher should have reached a level of competence in Icelandic that corresponds to a minimum of C1 according to the Common European Framework of References for Languages (CEFR).
+After completing a program in teacher education at an Icelandic university, a teacher should have reached a level of competence in Icelandic that corresponds to a minimum of C1 according to the Common European Framework of Reference for Languages (CEFR).

 - CV